ISAITB/docs-itb-oa/source/testHistory/index.rst

 * **View system** takes you to view the :ref:`details of the system<manage_your_conformance_statements__view_system_information>` this test session relates to.
 * **View conformance statement** takes you to the :ref:`conformance statement<manage_your_conformance_statements__view_a_conformance_statements_details>` for which this session was executed.

+In the case of an active test session you are also provided with a button to **refresh** its display.
+This allows you to track the progress of a specific test session without needing to make a full refresh of the displayed results.
+Clicking this button will refresh only the relevant test session and reflect changes on its diagram.
+Note that it is possible that upon refresh, the test session has in the meanwhile completed, in which case a relevant information popup will inform you accordingly.

 Clicking on the session row will once again collapse the display.
 Note that once one or more session details are expanded the table's header will display a **Collapse all** button that can be clicked to collapse all details.